RachelCodesToo/sinatra_recipe/README.md

 ## Code of Conduct

-Everyone interacting in the sinatra_recipe project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the MIT
+Everyone interacting in the sinatra_recipe project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the Code of Conduct